john-science/python_for_scientists/classes/13_pandas/lecture_13.md

-# Data Analysis with Pandas
+# Data Analysis with Pandas and iPython

 ## Installation

-Like most of the libraries used in our "special topics" lectures, pandas does not come standard with Python and will have to be installed.
+Like most of the libraries used in our "special topics" lectures, `pandas` and `iPython` do not come standard with Python and will have to be installed.
 Please check the official [SciPy Stack Install Guide](http://www.scipy.org/install.html).
 For Linux and Mac, the installation is merely a single line of `apt-get`.
 For Windows, pre-built installers are provided.

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with hundreds of libraries that you will want (including Pandas and almost everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of libraries that you will want (including `pandas`, `iPython` and almost everything else we will use in this course.)

-## Intro to pandas

-#### Why use pandas?

-Pandas is a powerful tool for handling data and performing data analysis.
-It has a ton of pre-made tools designed to make importing data to your code easier.
-Once imported, your data will be loaded into a `DataFrame`, which is a lot like a table in a database (or Excel).
-DataFrame objects can be munged, sliced, diced, queried, and joined with other DataFrame objects.
-Pandas is designed to expedite the human side of opening up datasets and dealing with what you find.

 ## iPython

-Up until this lecture, we have written all of our Python code in the interpretter or into a plain text module.
-Today let's try using [ipython](http://ipython.org/), which is a Python development environment designed specifically for scientists and engineers.
-It has several features not supported by the standard Python interpreter:
+Up until this lecture, we have written all of our Python code in the interpretter or into a plain text file.
+Today we will write our code in [ipython](http://ipython.org/).
+After installation, you don't need to know anything new to use iPython; you can just write Python code directly in iPython like you would in the interpretter.
+But iPython gives you a lot of added functionality:

+ * You can go back and edit previous lines, like in a text editor.
  * Tab auto-completion
  * More explicit and colour-highlighted error messages
  * Better history management
  * Basic UNIX/LINUX shell integration
+ * Tools for debugging code.
+ * Helpful `%` syntax to expedite plotting and timing.

 For a quick introduction to installing and using iPython, look [here](http://cs231n.github.io/ipython-tutorial/).

-After installing iPython, you can invoke it on the command line using: `ipython`.
+After installation, you can invoke iPython on the command line using: `ipython`.

     >>>> ipython
     Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)